 In 2000, Richard Slee completed a major commission for Sculpture at Goodwood, and in the following year was awarded The Jerwood Applied Arts Prize for his contribution to contemporary ceramics.

 Selected group and solo shows include Victoria & Albert Museum, London, UK; Hayward Gallery, London, UK; Tate St Ives, Cornwall, UK; Tate Liverpool, UK; Studio Voltaire, UK; Object Gallery, Australia; Tramway, Scotland; The New Art Gallery Walsall, UK; Castle Museum and Art Gallery, Nottingham, UK; City Art Gallery, Leeds, UK; Arts Centre Aberystwyth, Wales; Tullie House Museum and Art Gallery, Carlisle, UK; Bonnefantenmuseum, Maastricht, the Netherlands; National Museum, Stockholm, Sweden; World Ceramic Centre, Icheon, Korea; and The West Norway Museum of Decorative Art, Bergen, Norway.
 His work was included in the critically acclaimed show, Postmodernism: Style and Subversion 1970–1990 (2011–12) at the Victoria & Albert Museum, London, UK.
 Slee's work is represented in numerous collections world-wide, including British Council UK; Museum of Arts and Design, NY, USA; Los Angeles County Museum of Art, CA, USA; Museum of Modern Art, Kyoto, Japan; Shigaraki Ceramic Cultural Park, Japan; National Museum, Stockholm, Sweden; Stedelijk Museum, the Netherlands; National Gallery of Art, Washington, DC, USA; and Victoria & Albert Museum, London, UK.
-His solo exhibition, Richard Slee Mantlepiece Observations will open later this year at Bolton Museum, UK.
+His most recent solo exhibition, Richard Slee: Mantlepiece Observations opened in 2021 at Bolton Museum, UK.